-Ownership is Rust’s most unique feature, and enables Rust to make memory safety guarantees without needing a garbage collector.
-It’s tTherefore, it’s important to understand how ownership works in Rust.
-In this chapter we’ll talk about ownership as well as several related features: borrowing, slices, and how Rust lays thingsdata out in memory.
+Ownership is Rust’s most unique feature, and it enables Rust to make memory safety guarantees without needing a garbage collector.
+Therefore, it’s important to understand how ownership works in Rust.
+In this chapter we’ll talk about ownership as well as several related features: borrowing, slices, and how Rust lays data out in memory.

-What is Ownership?
+What Is Ownership?

 Rust’s central feature is ownership.
-It is a feature that is straightforward to explain, but has deep implications for the rest of the language.
+Although the feature is straightforward to explain, it has deep implications for the rest of the language.

 All programs have to manage the way they use a computer’s memory while running.
-Some languages have garbage collection that’s constantly looking for no longer used memory as the program runs, while in others, the programmer has to explicitly allocate and free the memory.
-Rust takes a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks at compile-time.
-You do not pay any run-time cost for any of these features.
+Some languages have garbage collection that constantly looks for no longer used memory as the program runs; in other languages, the programmer must explicitly allocate and free the memory.
+Rust uses a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks at compile time.
+No run-time costs are incurred for any of the ownership features.

-Since ownership is a new concept for many programmers, it does take some time to get used to.
-There is good news, though: the more experienced you become with Rust and the rules of the ownership system, the more you’ll be able to naturally develop code that is both safe and efficient.
+Because ownership is a new concept for many programmers, it does take some time to get used to.
+The good news is that the more experienced you become with Rust and the rules of the ownership system, the more you’ll be able to naturally develop code that is safe and efficient.
 Keep at it!

-Once you understand ownership, you have a good foundation for understanding the features that make Rust unique.
-In this chapter, we’ll learn ownership by going through some examples, focusing on a very common data structure: strings.
+When you understand ownership, you’ll have a solid foundation for understanding the features that make Rust unique.
+In this chapter, you’ll learn ownership by working through some examples that focus on a very common data structure: strings.

 PROD: START BOX